-AFPRC Recognises
+AFPRC Recognises Kingfisher Trust

-Kingfisher Trust Activities In The
+Activities In The Gambia

-The AFPRC Government recognises the activities of Kingfisher Trust
+The AFPRC Government recognises the activities of Kingfisher Trust following the shipment

-following the shipment and delivery of its fifth container to The Gambia.
+and delivery of its fifth container to The Gambia.

-In a recent letter to Kingfisher Trust, the
+In a recent letter to Kingfisher Trust, the Gambian High commissioner in UK,

-Gambian High commissioner in UK, Hassan A. Gibril said "I have the honour to inform you that the container of
+Hassan A. Gibril said "I have the honour to inform you that the container of medical supplies from Witham

-medical supplies from Witham shipped by Kingfisher Trust has landed in Banjul".
+shipped by Kingfisher Trust has landed in Banjul".

-Mr. Gibril further stated that the supplies were received with delight by the
+Mr. Gibril further stated that the supplies were received with delight by the Department of Medical

-rural aresa.
+aresa.

-In this regard, Mr. Gibril said: "I have been directed by His
+In this regard, Mr. Gibril said: "I have been directed by His Excellency the Head of State and

-Excellency the Head of State and Chairman of the AFPRC to convey to the Kingfisher Trust and through it to
+Chairman of the AFPRC to convey to the Kingfisher Trust and through it to the people of Witham, the

-the people of Witham, the Government and People of The Gambia's thanks and appreciation for the good work
+Government and People of The Gambia's thanks and appreciation for the good work that they are doing for the

-that they are doing for the Gambian poor and needy".
+Gambian poor and needy".

-In a similar occasion recently, Captain Momodou Badgie
+In a similar occasion recently, Captain Momodou Badgie Commissioner

-Government and the entire division.
+entire division.

 Simon B. Wezel, Liaison and Organising Secretary of the Trust, explained that the